jaromajdz/TeoniteFront/readme.md

 Backedn useses whole bunch of words from all posts, therefore I make all calculations using backend  then it fetches data and displays using React app.

+I'm using post method and author's Ids to fetch data.